hifiaz/country-list-pick/README.md

         isShowCode: true,
         // to show or hide down icon
         isDownIcon: true,
+        // to show country in English
+        showEnglishName: true,
         // to initial code number countrey
         initialSelection: '+62',
         // to get feedback data from picker